mobinasri/flagger/README.md

 |FlaggerEndToEnd.refName | "chm13v2.0"|
 |FlaggerEndToEnd.secphaseOptions | "--hifi" for HiFi and "--ont" for ONT |

-All the files with gs urls are publicly accessible.
+All files with gs urls are publicly accessible.
 They are also available in the directories `misc/annotations` and `misc/biased_regions` of this repository.

+It is also possible to run the pipeline in only the first mode using [flagger_end_to_end_no_variant_calling.wdl](https://github.com/mobinasri/flagger/blob/main/wdls/workflows/flagger_end_to_end_no_variant_calling.wdl), which ignores variant calling and filtering alignments.

+If the assembly is related to a species without any reliable annotated reference [flagger_end_to_end_no_variant_calling_no_ref.wdl](https://github.com/mobinasri/flagger/blob/main/wdls/workflows/flagger_end_to_end_no_variant_calling_no_ref.wdl) can be used.
+This WDL does not need reference annotation files and the alignments to the reference assembly.
+It operates in the first mode which ignores variant calling and filtering alignments.

 ### Components